AlisherUm/AlisherUm/README.md

 - 📫 How to reach me **alisher_study@vk.com**

-- ⚡ Fun fact **I’m a regular member of the Вebate club and the Мolunteer club.**
+- ⚡ Fun fact **I’m a regular member of the Debate club and the Volunteer club.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">